-2. Adding or Withdrawing from Courses
+3. Adding or Withdrawing from Courses

 A student may add a course, within the limitations of other provisions, at any time during the first two weeks of classes in Terms I and II and the first week of classes of Term III.
+A student is permitted to withdraw from a course in the first week of classes without penalty.
+A student who withdraws from the course after the first week of class will receive a W on their transcript.
 A student who has completed 30 credit hours or more may withdraw from elective courses during the first six weeks of classes in Terms I and II and the first three weeks of Term III.
 After the add/drop period, a student who wishes to withdraw from a course must seek permission from the Associate Dean for Student Affairs.
 The student must present evidence to the Associate Dean of the extenuating circumstances that prompt the request for withdrawal.